redox-os/book/src/porting-applications.md

 [build]
 template = "build-system"
 dependencies = [
-    "static-library1",
-    "static-library2",
+    "library1",
+    "library2",
 ]
 script = """
-# Uncomment the following if the package can be dynamically linked.
+# Uncomment the following if the package can be dynamically linked
-DYNAMIC_INIT
-# Uncomment the following if you want the package to *always* statically link.
-#export COOKBOOK_PREFER_STATIC=1
+#DYNAMIC_INIT
 insert your script here
 """
 [package]
 dependencies = [
     "runtime-dependency1",
     "runtime-dependency2",
-]
-shared-deps = [
-    "dynamically-linked-library1",
-    "dynamically-linked-library2",
 ]
 ```